Artimes Farshad Yeganeh

 Artimes Farshad Yeganeh (آرتیمس فرشاد یگانه, born 27 May 1981 in Tehran, Iran) is an Iranian rock climber who has specialized in both competition climbing (lead and bouldering), and outdoor sport climbing and bouldering.
 He has been climbing for 30 years as a professional climber, a member of the Iranian National climbing team for many years, as a route setter in many national, continental, and world cups and championships, and Head Coach of the Iranian National climbing team for 6 years.
 He also participates in sport climbing and bouldering competitions and is one of the most famous Iranian climbers.

 Biography

 Artimes was elected as one of the five members among competition climbing experts over Tehran province to make Tehran climbing league's statute.
-Then, he participated as a first Iranian Alpine Club's representative in bouldering world cup of 2009 in France.
-As he truly is well known for lead climbing, he also solo climbed two routes.
+He later participated as a first Iranian Alpine Club's representative in bouldering world cup of 2009 in France.
+As he is mostly well known for lead climbing, he also solo climbed two routes.
 Currently, Artimes and Amin Abbasi are the only Iranian Continental route setters.
 He became IFSC JUNIOR Route setter in 2019 and Asian Chief Route Setter.
 He also became International Route Setter in 2020.He is only Iranian International Route Setter.